Torrente, the Dumb Arm of the Law: Box office

-Its premiere took place on 13 March 1998 on 130 screens.
-In July 1998, it was still showing on 76 screens, due to success with audiences.
-The film became a social phenomenon and was the most successful Spanish film of the year with three million viewers and a record gross for a Spanish film of $13.7 million.
-Santiago Segura became one of the most popular characters in Spain.
+The premiere took place on 13 March 1998 on 130 screens.
+In July 1998 it was still showing on 76 screens due to its popularity with audiences.
+The film became a social phenomenon and was the most successful Spanish film of the year with three million viewers and a record gross of $13.7 million.
+Santiago Segura's Torrente became one of the most popular characters in Spain.

 Accolades

 The film won two of the three Goya Awards for which it was nominated.
 In his acceptance speech for Best Supporting Actor, Tony Leblanc dedicated his award to Segura for aiding in his comeback.
 Upon winning the award for Best New Director, Segura paid 100,000 pesetas to Javier Fesser over a bet he had made, convinced that the winner was to be Fesser for The Miracle of P. Tinto.

 Legacy

-In 1998, with Segura himself as a writer and Jose Antonio Calvo as artist, a comic adaptation of the film was as published in the magazine El Vibora.
-In 2004, Virtual Toys launched Torrente: The game for PC, based on the first two installments of the saga.
-In 2021 a Remake was released on Xbox Series and, in 2005, along with Virgin Play, Torrente 3: El protector, based on the third part on for PCand PlayStation 2.
+In 1998, with Segura as writer and Jose Antonio Calvo as artist, a comic adaptation of the film was published in the magazine El Vibora.
+In 2004 Virtual Toys launched Torrente: The Game for PC, based on the first two installments of the saga.
+In 2021 a remake was released on Xbox Series and in 2005, along with Virgin Play, Torrente 3: El protector, based on the third part on for PC and PlayStation 2.
 A Xbox version was planned but cancelled.
 Segura lent his image and voice for the videogame.
 In late 2009, Segura and gaming company Ludicus created a slot machine based on the Torrente movies.

 Several films have subsequently been inspired by Torrente, such as R2 and the case of the headless corpse or Vivancos 3, if you like it we will make the first two, but achieved less success from audiences and critics.
 Beginning in 2006, conversations for an American remake that involved producer Chris Bender and director Oliver Stone, the latter who made a cameo in the third installment of the saga, were reported to take place.
 In 2010, it was announced that the film would be produced by New Line Cinema, to be written by Alec Berg, Jeff Schaffer and David Mandel, and that the main character would be played by Sacha Baron Cohen.
 Thomas Langman, the son of Claude Berri, was also reported to be interested in a French remake, through his company La Petite Reine.
 These plans did not move forward.